Snapmaker/Snapmaker-English-Writing-Style-Guide/The Complete Guide (EN).md

 * It is likely to cause dust accumulation.
 * Use the dust plugs to avoid dust accumulation.
 * If you can't find the answer to your question in FAQs, ask help from our support team at support@snapmaker.com and our technical staff will troubleshoot for you.
-* Brim, raft, and skirt are detachable structures for enhancing object adherence to the Heated Bed.
+* Brim, raft, and skirt are detachable structures for enhancing object adherence to the heated bed.

 Don't create names for steps, processes, or procedures without cheking the [Snapmaker Glossary](https://shimo.im/sheets/9YTQWxT6yVkxYHGp) first.